izotx/EOS-Block-Explorer/README.md

 Developer Notes
 =========
+- There are two apps in the repositiory:
+#### App 1 EOS BlockExplorer: Main task
+ ##### Features
 - Blockchain related operations can be found in the Blockchain.swift file
 - Unit tests that cover mostly JSON parsing can be found in: EOSBlockExplorerTests.swift
+- Doesn't use external libraries
+ ##### Improvements
  Given more time I would implement several things differently:
 1. I would chain networking operations using RxSwift or PromiseKit
-2. Core Data and fetch view controller for displaying
+2. Core Data and fetch view controller for displaying blocks
-3. Sync with blockchain beyond 20 blocks, while also updating the newest block
+3. Sync with blockchain beyond 20 first blocks

+#### App 2 Ricardian App: Bonus task
+You can find the app in RicardianApp.
+ ##### Features
+- reading and displaying Ricardian contracts based on specified transaction id
+- no markup.
+I ran out of time
+- New York block producer's api doesn't respond correctly to get transaction.
+I had to use one in Asia: https://api1.eosasia.one
+- use of external libraries like SwiftyJson, AlamoFire, PromiseKit

 App Preview